Skip to content ↓

 In school, the children have access to Accelerated Reader which they can access in school to complete quizzes on books that they have read and build their word count.
 Every time a child achieves one hundred percent in a quiz, they earn a star which enters them in a draw for the certificate at the end of the half term.
 In order to complete quizzes, the children should be reading their school book every evening.
 Of course, any reading for enjoyment is welcomed!

-Curriculum - Spring Term: The British Empire
+Curriculum - Summer Term: Rainforests

 As children who value their relationships, in PSHE we will: